luxeengine/luxe-docs/docs/learn/ui/custom-controls.md

 There are several drawing functions, [found here in the UI API](../../../api/world/#ui).

-They offer drawing either solid or outlined versions of basic shapes similar to the [Draw](../../basics/drawing-2d) API).
+They offer drawing either solid or outlined versions of basic shapes similar to the [Draw API](../../tutorials/draw-and-input/index.md).
 There's also text and images as you'd expect.

 One side effect of this style of rendering, is that you have access to state outside of the control.